SCPR/lambda-podbooster/README.md

 # lambda-podbooster

-Here's a basic breadown of the folder structure for this repo:
+Here's a basic breakdown of the folder structure for this repo:

 ```bash
 .